 Words and Photo By Julie McCool, Fun in Fairfax VA

 October is the month to visit Virginia’s Shenandoah National Park, as Fall foliage emerges and cooler temps replace summer humidity.
 The park is ideal for both active hikers and folks who prefer easier access to nature.
-Visitors can soak in forest and mountain views from 75 overlooks along the winding 105-mile long Skyline Drive.
+Virginia visitors can soak in forest and mountain views from 75 overlooks along the winding 105-mile long Skyline Drive.
 Hikers will find even more dramatic vistas on short trails or a long stretch of the Appalachian Trail.
 Skyline Drive can get busy with Fall leaf-peepers, so plan to slow down and take your time.
-Happily, that’s the best way to spot deer, bears, and other wildlife too.
+Happily, that’s the best way to spot deer, bears, and other wildlife, too.

 Words and Photo by Travel Through Life

 Although we moved away after many years living in West Virginia, Christina and I occasionally go back to our former home and back to Huntington.
 It’s a small town that’s filled with wonderful people.
 There are also cool places to go here in the fall, including Ritter Park, Beech Fork State Park near Lavalette, and the campus of Marshall University (Go Herd!)—sorry, WVU fans.
 I could also go back just to have a meal or twenty at Fat Patty’s, Black Sheep, or any of Huntington’s other culinary options that keep cropping up.
 Driving out of the city is another great adventure because there are so many worthwhile state parks and roads filled with color as fall colors start to peak before the cold winter settles in.

 There are also some awesome places to eat in Huntington.
 Guest author Alexis Stewart shared five great brunch restaurants in Huntington!